stal-ix/stal-ix.github.io/STALIX.md

 [https://www.phoronix.com/news/Glibc-2.36-EAC-Problems](https://www.phoronix.com/news/Glibc-2.36-EAC-Problems)
 [https://ariadne.space/2021/12/29/glibc-is-still-not-y2038-compliant-by-default/](https://ariadne.space/2021/12/29/glibc-is-still-not-y2038-compliant-by-default/)

-Glibc does not fully support static linking. **stal/IX** uses musl for internal needs, and allows to build custom soft with an arbitrary libc on a choice.
+Glibc does not fully support static linking. **stal/IX** uses musl internally and allows userland software to be built with an arbitrary libc of choice.

 ## Non-root package management

 [IX.md](IX.md)

-All files on the system are IX user-owned, and all package management is done on his behalf.
+All files on the system are owned by user IX, and all package management is performed on its behalf.

-Consequence - there is not a single suid binary on the system.
-Sudo - the thin layer over local ssh daemon, for privilege escalation.
+Consequently, there is not a single suid binary file in the system.
+Sudo is a thin layer over the local ssh daemon, to increase privileges.

 ## Fully supervised process tree

-Every process different from init has a parent different from init.
-All processes that fail to meet this requirement are killed by a specially dedicated background process.
-To manage services used runit, encouraging this behavior.
+Every process other than init has a parent other than init.
+All processes that do not meet this requirement are terminated by a specially designated background process.
+A custom init is used to manage services, encouraging this behavior.

 [https://github.com/swaywm/sway/issues/6828](https://github.com/swaywm/sway/issues/6828)<br>
 [https://github.com/stal-ix/ix/blob/main/pkgs/bin/sched/staleprocs/staleprocs.sh](https://github.com/stal-ix/ix/blob/main/pkgs/bin/sched/staleprocs/staleprocs.sh)<br>